Dark-Light-20/adventJS-2024/README.md

 ## Installation

-To run the solutions, you need to have Node.js installed on your machine.
-Once you have Node.js installed, clone this repository and run each solution js file.
+To run the solutions, you need to have Node.js installed on your machine (or Python3).
+Once you have Node.js (or Python3) installed, clone this repository and run each solution `.js` or `.ts` (or `.py`) file.

 ## Usage